Obesity In Children And Teens

-A few extra pounds does not suggest obesity.
-However they may indicate a tendency to gain weight easily and a need for changes in diet and/or exercise.
-Generally, a child is not considered obese until the weight is at least 10 percent higher than what is recommended for their height and body type.
+Obesity is currently defined by someone’s height and weight.
+If a child’s Body Mass Index (BMI; a number calculated from height and weight) is more than 95th percentile for their age, then that is defined as obesity.
 Obesity most commonly begins between the ages of 5 and 6, or during adolescence.
 Studies have shown that a child who is obese between the ages of 10 and 13 has an 80 percent chance of becoming an obese adult.

 What causes obesity?

 The causes of obesity are complex and include genetic, biological, behavioral and cultural factors.
 Obesity occurs when a person eats more calories than the body burns.
 If one parent is obese, there is a 50 percent chance that his or her child will also be obese.
 However, when both parents are obese, their children have an 80 percent chance of being obese.
 Although certain medical disorders can cause obesity, less than 1 percent of all obesity is caused by physical problems.
 Obesity in childhood and adolescence can be related to:

 - Lack of physical activity or exercise (i.e., couch potato kids)

 - Genetics or family history of obesity